Why Dogs Eat Grass: Normal Habit or Vet Warning?

 You wonder if this is normal dog behaviour or the opening scene of a vet bill.

-Good news first: many dogs eat grass sometimes.
-It does not automatically mean something is wrong.
 But grass eating is also not something to ignore blindly, especially if it is obsessive, paired with vomiting, or happening alongside other health signs.

 So let’s fix the big myth.

-Quick answer
+Quick Answer

-Many dogs eat grass occasionally, and in an otherwise healthy dog it is often not an emergency.
 But you should pay attention if your dog eats grass excessively, vomits repeatedly, seems unwell, refuses food, has diarrhoea or constipation, may have eaten treated grass, or shows signs of pain or bloating.

-Best for:
+Best For

 This is the classic owner theory.